-17.1 Purpose of Committee
+17.1 PURPOSE OF COMMITTEE

 The Employer and the Union agree that a need exists for closer cooperation between labor and management, and that quarterly labor-management meetings will be held, unless mutually agreed to otherwise.
 The parties are encouraged to exchange agenda items ahead of time but the meeting shall occur even when there has been no pre-set agenda and either party may introduce new topics to the agenda at the beginning of each meeting.
 Meetings shall be held in the afternoon.
-The labor-management committee will request labor-management training from PERC to establish ground rules and functionality within the first half of 2017.
+The labor-management committee will request labor-management training from PERC, which up to 7 bargaining unit members and management may attend, the number of attendees may increase by mutual consent.
+The committee shall establish ground rules and functionality by April 2024.